 1. Mersea Island Beach Hut

+One of the top free things to do on Mersea Island is visit the colourful beach huts.
 The pastel-coloured Instagram worth beach hut that you have probably seen on Instagram is a must-do activity when visiting the serene shoreline of Mersea Island.
-The beach huts are located on the West Mersea side of the Island and run along the Island’s pristine shores.
+The beach huts are located on the West Mersea side of the Mersea Island holiday village and run along the Island’s pristine shores.

 You can also rent a Mersea Island beach hut which the Little Beach Hut company operates.